 Collection of reference books that includes the following: Dictionary of Languages; Guns in American Society—An Encyclopedia of History, Politics, Culture and the Law; International Encyclopedia of Environmental Politics; and the World of Criminal Justice.
+Provided by Copley Library.

 Receive the Employment Law, NLRB Law, and Arbitration Law Memos; access to "Latest Cases;" access to Advanced Search.
 Graduates get a one-year individual subscription.

 Europa The official web page of the European Union, Europa provides excellent access to official EU documents, especially recent documents through a service called Eur-Lex.